 What are Association grievances?
 These are UTFA’s complaints about the Administration’s breaches of the Memorandum of Agreement (MoA) that directly relate to the Association.

 Why are there so many?
 Faculty and librarians at UofT are not well served by the MoA which leaves us with fewer and weaker workplace rights and protections than are found in agreements at other Canadian universities.
-In addition, a multi-year backlog of cases was caused by the Administration unilaterally refusing to schedule future arbitration dates until the Grievance Review Panel (GRP) was fully populated, even though there were more than enough panelists confirmed to hear grievances.
+In addition, a multi-year backlog of cases was caused, in part, by the Administration unilaterally refusing to schedule future arbitration dates until the Grievance Review Panel (GRP) was fully populated, even though there were more than enough panelists confirmed to hear grievances.

 The following Association grievances are listed in reverse chronological order by the date of filing.

-Update (as of October 2024 Council Meeting) |
+Grievance | Overview of Issue(s) | Time of Filing | Update (as of November 2024 Council Meeting) |

 Invasive and Discriminatory Health and Well-being Medical Report Form ("Medical Form") | UTFA is grieving aspects of the medical report form that the Administration requires UTFA members to submit through the Health & Wellbeing office.
 Among other concerns, UTFA asserts that the form improperly seeks and encourages the disclosure of private medical information beyond what is reasonably required to assess a member’s disability-related needs or meet the Administration’s duty to accommodate, which is a violation of Article 9 (“No Discrimination”) of the Memorandum of Agreement, University Administration policies/institutional statements including the Statement on Human Rights and the Statement on Prohibited Discrimination and Discriminatory Harassment, and the Ontario Human Rights Code. | September 2024 | The grievance was denied by the Administration and was thus referred to arbitration by UTFA in October 2024. |

-Violations of MoA Article 8 and Workload Policy and Procedures for Faculty and Librarians (WLPP) ("Workload UTSG") | UTFA is grieving a series of Memorandum of Agreement and policy violations in a professional school unit on the St. George campus.
-The violations include: disbanding and establishing Unit Workload Policy Committees through non-collegial processes; failing to provide the required written reasons for rejecting the proposed policy to the Committee and to UTFA; rejecting the proposed policy in bad faith; and failing to facilitate the Committee’s independent development and review of its proposed Unit Workload Policy. | August 2024 | The grievance was denied by the Administration and was thus referred to arbitration by UTFA in October 2024. |
+Violations of MoA Article 8 and Workload Policy and Procedures for Faculty and Librarians (WLPP) ("Workload UTSG 1") | UTFA is grieving the Memorandum of Agreement and workload policy violations in a professional school unit on the St. George campus.
+The violations include the Administration's disbanding and establishment of Unit Workload Policy Committees through non-collegial processes; failure to provide the required written reasons for rejecting the proposed policy to the Committee and to UTFA; rejection of the proposed policy in bad faith; and failure to facilitate the Committee’s independent development and review of its proposed Unit Workload Policy. | August 2024 | The grievance was denied by the Administration and was thus referred to arbitration by UTFA in October 2024. |

 Failure to Provide Unit Workload Documents with Complete and Sufficient Data ("Workload Documents") | UTFA is grieving the Administration’s lack of compliance with Arbitrator Eli Gedalof’s September 6, 2023 interest arbitration award: specifically, the failure to provide Annual Workload Documents by the required June 30 deadline, and the fact that the data that was provided was unparticularized, incomplete, and often shared in an inaccessible format. | July 2024 | The grievance was denied by the Administration and was thus referred to arbitration by UTFA in August 2024. |